 Instead of hyper focusing on burning as many calories as possible during every sweat session, shift your attention to keeping your calorie burn going during the remaining 23 hours of your day.
 For example, changing your body composition by adding more lean muscle mass can help you burn calories even while you sleep and stay as active as possible during waking hours — stand up as often as possible and walk for a minimum of at least 5 minutes out of every hour you spend sitting (even more for greater overall health benefits).

 As for your workout time, let go of the idea that everything you do must burn major calories and tune into your body, the movements, and your muscles.
 Create fitness goals that make sense for your personal needs preferences and inspire you to live an active lifestyle.

 #5: THIS is even better for your brain than specific ‘brain training’ exercises…

 Physical activity!
 Science shows that aerobic exercise may do more to help bolster thinking than thinking itself.
-Regular exercise stimulates neurogenesis (or the creation of new neurons) in the brain, so much like the rest of your muscles, physical activity can help ‘bulk up’ your brain cells too — a benefit that becomes increasingly crucial as we age and begin to experience the cognitive decline related to underuse and aging.
+Regular exercise stimulates neurogenesis (or the creation of new neurons) in the brain.
+Just like your body, you want your brain to be at its peak so that it works perfectly.
+Just like the rest of your muscles, physical activity can help ‘bulk up’ your brain cells too — a benefit that becomes increasingly crucial as we age and begin to experience the cognitive decline related to underuse and aging.
 (Our new “Walk On: 5 Fat Burning Miles” DVD also includes a custom designed “Brain Boost” mile to help you maximize the brain strengthening power of exercise by combing aerobic activity with specific movement patterns which may also help spark neurogenesis).